-Here’s good news!
-In the spirit that even good work can get better with revision, we’ve revised Writing Reviser.
+In the spirit that even good work can get better with revision, we continually revise Writing Reviser.

-We think you'll be especially excited about a couple of new features to help students revise words and expressions in ways that will make their sentences more varied and powerful.
+We think you'll be especially excited about a couple of features that help students revise words and expressions in ways that will make their sentences more varied and powerful.

 Draw on more words in your toolbox.